The ship industry includes all forms of shipping, particularly larger ships such as oil tankers, bulk, chemical and cryogenic ships. Such ships:

 - Contain significant equipment and material which may need to be imported

-- Are relatively easy to finance if the ships are dedicated to a project on a long-term time charter, not otherwise
+- Are relatively easy to finance if the ships are dedicated to a project on a long-term charter, not otherwise

 - Are subject to operating costs mainly consisting of the fuel (usually marine diesel).